Looking for the perfect sauce to top your castle of ice cream? Pecan Caramel Sauce will fill all your ice cream topping dreams.

 What are the most popular ice cream flavors in the world?
 According to the Norfolk Daily News:

 To make Pecan Caramel Sauce I used the base for my Easy Caramel Sauce and essentially just added whole pecans.
+You can do the same and use our Bourbon Caramel too.
 Which brings me to another commonly asked questions: what is the difference between a pecan and praline?

 The term praline is commonly used interchangeably with the word pecan, however they are different things, sort of.
 Pralines are pecans that have been caramelized in sugar and cream.
 When this happens the pecan softens and loses its hard nuttiness.